Painting Concrete Surfaces: Pro Tips for Success

 Other Supplies

-• Painter’s tape for sharp edges
+• Painter’s tape for crisp edges

-• Putty knives or paint paddles for mixing paint
+• Putty knives or paddles for mixing

 • Paint strainers or filters